CCerrer/CCerrer/README.md

 ### Hello world!

-My name is Ferrer,
+My name is Ferrer.
+I'm a
-computer science student and future billionaire.
+computer science student and future millionaire.

-I'm currently stuying to be a fullstack developer.
+Currently stuying to be a data scientist.
-By learning a new thing every day and creating things I'll get there 🤩
+By learning and creating new things every day I'll get there 🤩

- I would really appreciate it if you take a look at my new projects and give some feedback? 🤖
+I would really appreciate it if you take a look at my projects and give some feedback. 🤖

-Right now I'm studying React to implement in my [fullstack project](https://github.com/CCerrer/Cafe-Tracker)

 ---